merixstudio/merix-template/README.md

 The default command for running gulp tasks is:

 ```
-gulp
+npm start
 ```

-that needs to be run in project root where `gulpfile.babel.js` file is located.
+that needs to be run in project root where `package.json` file is located.

 This will run gulp in dev mode that additionally starts a dev server on `http://localhost:1337` and watches for file changes so it can reload the page on each save.
 Dev server is created with [BrowserSync](https://www.browsersync.io/).

-There is also another gulp command for compiling files for production environment:
+There is also another npm command for compiling files for production environment:

 ```
-gulp production
+npm run production
 ```

 This command does not start a dev server and it minifies all the styles and scripts.
 This command should be used when building files for backend integration.